ArthurDassier/Mjolnir_kit/README.md

 **NOTE: Throttle is EXTREMELY sensitive.
 Start with very small values such as 0.01, 0.02, 0.03**

+First launch the throttle and steering clients

+`roslaunch ucsd_robo_car_simple_ros throttle_and_steering_launch.launch`

+Then in 2 new terminal windows enter these commands

 `rostopic pub -r 15 /steering [TAB][TAB]`
 `rostopic pub -r 15 /throttle [TAB][TAB]`